Frequently Asked Questions on Buying Gold

 A gold IRA does not generate interest or income.
 Instead it has a value tied to the price of the coins and bars that are placed within it.

-What is the biggest benefit to setting up a gold IRA?
+What is the biggest potential benefit to setting up a gold IRA?

-When you set up or convert your existing assets into a gold or silver rollover IRA you are protecting your retirement savings from unforeseen economic factors and financial losses.
-Precious metals are often used as a long-term hedge against inflation.
-In these very uncertain economic times and with the declining US dollar, retirement assets are losing value at an unprecedented rate.
-For example, the purchasing power of the dollar has declined by over 25% in the last decade, while the price of gold has tripled.
-No one knows what will happen in the future, but we at Rosland Capital can’t imagine a world in which gold does not act as a trusted protector of wealth.
+When you set up or convert your existing assets into a gold or silver rollover IRA you are potentially helping in protecting your retirement savings from unforeseen economic factors and financial losses.
+Precious metals are often used as a potential long-term hedge against inflation.
+In uncertain economic times and with the declining US dollar, retirement assets risk losing value.
+For example, the purchasing power of the dollar has declined by over 25% since the turn of the century, while the price of gold has tripled.
+No one knows what will happen in the future, but we at Rosland Capital know that historically gold has acted as a trusted protector of assets.

 Is setting up a gold IRA tax free?